cfarm/gdi-intermediate-js/slides/class1-lesson1-tools.md

 ### Goal: Understanding arrays

-1. Create an array with a list of items in it.
+1. Create an array with a list of items in it, using the [Codepen](http://codepen.io/pen/) website.
 For example, you could make a "favoriteFoods" array made up of strings, or an "importantDates" list made up of numbers.
 2. Use a for loop and console.log() to print out each item inside your array.

 ### Goal: Understanding objects

-1. Create an object with multiple properties.
+1. Create an object with multiple properties, using the [Codepen](http://codepen.io/pen/) website.
 For example, you could make a "student" object with the properties "name" and "hometown".
 2. Use console.log() to print out a sentence that includes the properties of that object.
 For example, "[name] is from [hometown]."